No image description available.No image description available.

 Chicago is famous for its architecture, but our city is also home to a world-renowned and vibrant theater scene.

-By Emily Koval
+by Emily Koval

 From classical Broadway productions to cutting-edge, experimental shows, Chicago’s range of productions is as diverse as it is entertaining.
 The buildings that house these works of art are just as fascinating as the stories told on their stages and screens.
 Here are five architecturally significant theaters in Chicago.